 Ryan Jeremiah Donato Quan and Blesscille V. Guerra- Termulo

 31 Meeting their parents: A right always ignored for divorce- aff ected minors

 32 The best interest of the child in the case law of the Spanish Supreme Court

 José Manuel Martín Fuster

-Dr José Manuel de Torres Perea is Associate Professor of Civil Law at the University of Málaga, Spain, specializing in Family Law.
+José Manuel de Torres Perea is Associate Professor of Civil Law at the University of Málaga, Spain, specialising in Family Law.
 He is the author of significant contributions on shared parenting and the best interests of the child in Spanish legal literature.

-Dr Margarita Ortiz-Tallo is a Clinical Psychologist and professor of Psychology at the University of Malaga (Spain) and has lectured in several countries.
-She has written numerous manuscripts published in scientific journals, several specialist books on psychopathology and books for the general public on different topics of psychology.
+Margarita Ortiz-Tallo is a Clinical Psychologist and Professor of Psychology at the University of Málaga, Spain, and has lectured in several countries.
+She has written numerous articles published in scientific journals, several specialist books on psychopathology and books for the general public on different psychological subjects.